-- 1. DO NOT energize the branch circuit supplying power to the water heater or test the water heater electrical system before the water heater is completely filled with water.
-Read the start-up procedures in the instruction manual that came with the water heater. - 2.
-Be sure to turn off the power and use a lock-out device at the branch circuit power supply disconnect switch or breaker when servicing the electrical system of the water heater.
-Never touch electrical components with wet hands or when standing in water. - 3.
-When replacing heating elements, ensure they are rated at the correct voltage and kW for the water heater being serviced.
-See Heating Element Ratings (page 22), Heating Element Configurations (page 22) and Replacing Heating Elements (page 27). - 4.
-When replacing fuses, use an insulated fuse puller to remove and install fuses.
+- 1 DO NOT energize the branch circuit supplying power to the water heater or test the water heater electrical system before the water heater is completely filled with water.
+Read the start up procedures in the Instruction Manual that came with the water heater. - 2 Be sure to turn off power and use a lock out device at the branch circuit power supply disconnect switch or breaker when servicing the electrical system of the water heater.
+Never touch electrical components with wet hands or when standing in water. - 3 When replacing heating elements ensure they are rated at the correct voltage and KW for the water heater being serviced see Heating Element Ratings and Heating Element Configurations on page 21 and Replacing Heating Elements on page 26. - 4 When replacing fuses use an insulated fuse puller to remove and install fuses.
 Always use the correct size for the circuit.
-See the instruction manual that came with the water heater for fuse size requirements.
-See Fuses (page 18). - 5.
-Using an AC volt meter, measure the branch circuit power supply voltage to the water heater.
-Ensure the measured voltage of the branch circuit supplying power to the water heater matches the water heater's rating label.
-See Single- and Three-Phase Power (page 13). - 6.
-Ensure the internal power phase configuration matches the power supply to the water heater.
-The water heaters covered by this manual are phase convertible.
-See Phase Conversions Surface Mount Control Models (page 16) and Phase Conversions Electronic Control Models (page 17). - 7.
-The electronic control models covered by this manual are equipped with contactors and a multi-tap control circuit transformer.
-This is a step-down transformer that outputs 120 VAC (secondary winding), which is used to power the electronic control system and energize the contactor coils.
+See the Replacement Fuses Service Note on page 17 in this manual. - 5 Using an AC volt meter measure the branch circuit power supply voltage to the water heater.
+Ensure the measured voltage of the branch circuit supplying power to the water heater matches the water heater's rating label see pages 12 14. - 6 Ensure the internal power phase configuration matches the power supply to the water heater.
+The water heaters covered by this manual are phase convertible see pages 15 and 16. - 7 Electronic Control Models covered by this manual are equipped with contactors and will have a multi tap control circuit transformer.
+This is a step down transformer that outputs 120 VAC (secondary winding) which is used to power the electronic control system and energize the contactor coils.
 The transformer can accommodate different power supply voltages and has multiple input voltage connections or "taps."
 Ensure the input supply voltage (primary winding) wiring to the transformer is connected properly.
+See page 34 in this manual.

-See Transformers (page 35). - Service Note: Contactor Chatter: Incorrect supply voltage wiring to the multiple tap 120 VAC controlcircuit transformer will cause low/high output voltage from the transformer.
+Service Note - Contactor Chatter: Incorrect supply voltage wiring to the multiple tap 120 VAC Control Circuit Transformer on Electronic Control Models will cause low/high output voltage from the transformer.
 This can cause contactors to open and close their contacts rapidly (contactor chatter) and result in permanent damage to the contactors.
-Ensure that the primary winding of the multiple tap 120 VAC control circuit transformer is wired to match the power supply voltage.
-See Transformers (page 35).
+Ensure the primary winding of the multiple tap 120 VAC Control Circuit Transformer is wired to match the power supply voltage - see pages 12 -14 and page 34.